We partner with 75+ schools in Massachusetts to increase student participation in AP science, math and English classes.

 Too many students coming out of our public school system are not academically prepared to succeed in college, which not only impacts their future careers but also our economy as a whole.
 The goal of MIE’s College Success program is to expose more students — particularly low-income students — to college-level coursework and prepare them for college and career success, especially in the STEM fields, using the Advanced Placement (AP®) platform.

-More than 10,000 students at 75+ partner middle and high schools are participating in MIE’s College Success program (formerly the Mass Math and Science Initiative, or MMSI) in 2015-2016.
+More than 10,000 students at 75+ partner middle and high schools participate in MIE’s College Success program (formerly the Mass Math and Science Initiative, or MMSI) annually.
 Within the first two years, schools typically exhibit a two- to three-fold increase in the number of math, science and English AP® exams taken, and typically double the number of qualifying scores (a three or better) on the rigorous exam.

 College Success Campaign